Non-EVM Assets as Collateral

 3. Custody Transfer

-Asset Manager sends native Token X to an Arkis joint-custody wallet.
+Asset Manager sends native Token X to an Arkis custody wallet.
 Arkis mints and transfers an equal amount of arkisX to the Asset Manager’s Ethereum wallet.

 Establishes a 1:1 backing reserve.